Claire-Lavigne/Cours-Developper/Terminal/CommandLine.md

 | <kbd>alt</kbd> + Right click | Cursor moves to indicated location in the line          |
 | <kbd>q</kbd> or 'esc+maj+ZZ' | Quit VIM                                                |

+# List all filesname in a folder
+- Open folder with terminal
+- `dir > filenames.txt`
+- open file `filenames.txt` that have been created in the folder